 Surprising SHEIn, known for doing cheap clothes, actually have a fairly decent cheap homeware section.
 I’m under no impression that the quality of the items is anything shout home about, but if you’re after a cheap tapestry to cover a patch of grimy wall, or some fairy lights to string on your bookshelf then why not.

 You can find some homeware bargains at TK Maxx, and they’re usually pretty decent quality as well.
 From Le Creuset kitchenware to super-soft rugs.
 I love browsing their shops and online store for bargains, they’re clearance section is always full of gems.

 A classic but a favourite of many.
 IKEA has TONS of great home decor in their stores and online.
-From the all important mason jars to create a Pinterest kitchen to the standard homeware requirements you need everyday.
+From the all-important mason jars to creating a Pinterest kitchen to the standard homeware requirements you need every day.
 Dirt cheap as well.

 As such, I’ll stick to my favourites above.
 What are your favourite home decor stores?
 Are you a bargain babe like me, or do you prefer to spend little but big?
 Let me know in the comments below.